Cross-Strait Act: Amendments and constitutional validity

-Applicability on Hong Kong
+Applicability on Hong Kong and Macau

 According to the act, "people of the Taiwan area" refers to those under the jurisdiction of the government of the Republic of China on Taiwan and its associated islands; "people of the Mainland area" refers to those under the jurisdiction of the government of the People's Republic of China, with the exception of Hong Kong (a former British colony that was ceded by the Qing in 1842) and Macau (formerly a Portuguese colony ceded by the Qing in 1887) which are governed by the separate Laws and Regulations Regarding Hong Kong & Macao Affairs, unless changes in Hong Kong and Macau endanger Taiwan's security as stipulated by Article 60 of the Laws and Regulations:[...] should any change occur in the situation of Hong Kong or Macau such that the implementation of this Act endangers the security of the Taiwan Area, the Executive Yuan may request the President to order suspension of the application of all or part of the provisions of this Act [...]

 Should the application of any part of this Act be suspended and no other laws or regulations be formulated to govern relations between the Taiwan Area and Hong Kong or Macau, the relevant provisions of the Act Governing the Relations Between People of the Taiwan Area and the Mainland Area shall apply.

-Ban on Red Chinese online platforms
+Ban on Mainland Chinese online platforms

-Chiu Chui-cheng, spokesman of the Mainland Affairs Council, revealed to Nikkei Asia review in 2019 that the ROC Government is planning to block IQIYI and Tencent Video (or WeTV) in Taiwan to curb the false information against Taiwan made by the PRC Government.
-Chiu added that OTT, IQIYI's Taiwan agent, is under investigation by the ROC's Ministry of Economic Affairs, and could be asked to close its "IQIYI Taiwan Station" if violation of the Act is found.
+Chiu Chui-cheng, spokesman of the Mainland Affairs Council, revealed to Nikkei Asia in 2019 that the ROC government planned to block iQIYI and Tencent Video (or WeTV) in Taiwan to curb false information against Taiwan made by the PRC government.
+Chiu added that OTT, a Taiwanese subsidiary of iQIYI, was placed under investigation by the ROC's Ministry of Economic Affairs, and could be asked to close its "iQIYI Taiwan Station" if found in violation of the Act.

-On 19 August 2020, the Department of Commerce of the Economic Affairs Ministry, citing relevant regulations of the act, banned the operation of mainland Ott platform in Taiwan.
-IQIYI and Tencent Video were prohibited from operation, or risked a continuous fine of NT$50,000 to $5 million.
+On 19 August 2020, the Department of Commerce of the Economic Affairs Ministry, citing relevant regulations of the Act, banned OTT (and by extension iQIYI and Tencent Video) from further operating in Taiwan, or risk a continuous fine ranging from NT$50,000 to NT$5 million.

+Reinterpretation on household registration of Mainland China

+According to Article 9–1, it forbids Taiwan residents to held household registration or passport issued by mainland China authorities, or else facing risk of losing rights as Taiwan residents.
+In April 2025, the Mainland Affairs Council announced that the definition of household registration expand to permanent resident certificates, and on 5 June 2025, Chang Li-chi, a professor at Huaqiao University lost his Taiwan resident status for holding permanent resident certificate.